dennis-n-schneider/judo/README.md

 In order to start an isolated Jupyter-Notebook session in a certain directory, copy the file `docker-compose.yml` into the root-directory and run `docker-compose up`.

+Requirements listed in `requirements.txt` will automatically be installed in the venv.